 ExakTime’s Time Management and Tracking Solution

-ExakTime offers an industry-leading solution specialized for time management and tracking in construction.
+ExakTime® by Arcoro offers an industry-leading solution specialized for time management and tracking in businesses of all sizes.
 The ExakTime time tracking app integrates seamlessly with popular accounting platforms while providing access anytime from web and mobile devices.

-Key features of ExakTime’s time management tools for construction include:
+Key features of ExakTime’s time management tools include:

-• Real-time tracking with geofencing: GPS capabilities automatically track workers clocking in and out of job sites.
+- Real-time tracking with geofencing: GPS capabilities automatically track workers clocking in and out of work.

-• Automated syncing: Seamlessly connect time data to payroll, ERP, etc.
+- Automated syncing: Seamlessly connect time data to payroll, billing, ERP, etc.

-ExakTime allows crews to manage their own time logs from the field while giving management real-time dashboard visibility into performance.
+ExakTime allows teams to manage their own time logs from anywhere while giving management real-time dashboard visibility into performance.
 The system simplifies compliance and makes it easy to correct errors immediately.

-With ExakTime’s specialized construction-focused solution, firms gain accurate, real-time insight into field work.
+With the specialized business-focused solution offer by Arcoro’s Exaktime, organizations gain accurate, real-time insight into employee work.
 This allows for data-driven decisions to maximize productivity and improve bottom lines.

-Contact us today to learn how ExakTime’s time tracking app can help enhance productivity,
+Contact us today to learn how ExakTime’s time tracking app can help enhance productivity in your business.